nathangeffen/faststi/docs/intro.rst

 ############

 |PROJECT| is a framework for implementing agent-based models of sexually
 transmitted infection epidemics.

-It is designed to handle up to tens of millions of agents on a mid-range laptop.
-On a high performance computer it can run dozens of large simulations or thousands of small ones in parallel.
+It is designed to handle up to tens of millions of agents on a mid-range laptop, or to run many smaller simulations consisting of thousands of agents quickly in parallel.
+On a high performance computer it can run dozens of large simulations or hundreds of small ones in parallel.

 The output of the simulations is written to CSV files, which can be further processed in scripting languages like Python or R.